boston-dynamics/spot-sdk/docs/concepts/choreography/move_reference.md

 ![](gif_images/image16.gif)

 Spot’s version of the “running man” dance move.
-Is extendable to run for for an arbitrary duration.
+Is extendable to run for an arbitrary duration.

 Parameter | Effect
 --|--
-velocity | By default, it will dance in place, but can move around in the world. pre_move_cycles | How many slices to dance in place before moving at the specified velocity. swing_height | how high to pick up the feet. spread | How far to slide the feet backward from where they’re initially placed. reverse | If true, will step backwards and slide forward, the reverse of the normal motion.
+velocity | By default, it will dance in place, but can move around in the world. pre_move_cycles | How many slices to dance in place before moving at the specified velocity. swing_height | How high to pick up the feet. spread | How far to slide the feet backward from where they’re initially placed. reverse | If true, will step backwards and slide forward, the reverse of the normal motion.